markusmoenig/Eldiron/docs/docs/creator/tools/sector.md

 ### 3D

 Use the Sector / Face Tool to edit faces on direct geometry objects.
 Select a face and press **Cmd/Ctrl+E** to run Face Extrude, **Cmd/Ctrl+U** to run Face Subdivide, **Cmd/Ctrl+I** to run Face Inset, **Cmd/Ctrl+M** to merge connected faces, or **T** to apply the current tile source.

+For custom surface details, select the host face first, then switch to the **Linedef / Edge Tool** to draw surface lines.
+Closed surface-line loops can become cutouts, while open or closed selected surface lines can become ridges or grooves.

 ### 2D and 3D